 Andrew is a digital media marketing student with 7 years of social media experience as well as film and television work.
 He believes in the power of technologies like smartphones to democratize the film process and help emerging filmmakers explore new opportunities.

 Satomi worked for Sunphonix Inc., as an Avid products dealer in Japan.
 She supported sound editors and recording engineers as a Pro Tools specialist at major recording studios and broadcasting stations.
 From 2011, she became an on-site Pro Tools support staff member at NHK, Japan.
 She is currently in the Broadcasting - Television program in Seneca College and making short films and interview clips.
 She recently joined Toronto Smartphone Film Festival as a graphic designer and is keen on creating logos and design with the wonderful team.

 When it comes to all things film and entertainment related, Stephanie loves to be at the forefront tweeting and sharing her discoveries with the public.
 She is a Social Media Marketing student and has been fervently volunteering for different film festivals over the last 3 years.
-She is always actively seeking for new opportunities to learn and grow, and is very excited to be working with the Toronto Smartphone Film Festival team as their Marketing Assistant.
+She is always actively seeking for new opportunities to learn and grow, and is very excited to be working with the Toronto Smartphone Film Festival team as the Public Relations Coordinator.

 Jen is excited to be part of TSFF family for 3 years in a row now.
 As a Host/MC, Jen has engaged with thousands of audience members around the world.
 Jen's previous experience include working with different film and cultural festivals as well as sports organizations like FIFA, ISU and Skate Canada.
 Jen loves communicating with people on stage, and she believes films are able to do that across different cultures on screens.